0x747265766f72/PythonWeatherBot/README.md

  - The ability to notify someone if there is a good viewing of a full moon/night sky.
  - The ability to have a current weather condition report sent. (currently configured with custom "Good Morning" message)
  - The ability to notify you if there is snow, and send a corresponding 12-hour forecast.
+ - The ability to notify you if today is an optimal day to view a metoer shower

 ## **Required Libraries**
 ```pip install -r requirements.txt```